apache/apisix/docs/en/latest/admin-api.md

 HTTP/1.1 200 OK
 ...

-# After the execution is successful, nodes will not retain the original data, and the entire update is:
+After the execution is successful, nodes will not retain the original data, and the entire update is:
 {
     "39.97.63.200:80": 1
 }

-# Create an Upstream and configure the scheme as `https`
+# Create upstream and configure the scheme as `https`
 $ curl http://127.0.0.1:9080/apisix/admin/upstreams/100  -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -i -X PUT -d '
 {
     "type": "roundrobin",